ISIL-ESTE/Student-Workflow-Organizer/README.md

 - **Analytics:** View performance metrics such as average grades, completion rates, and time spent on assignments.

+- **Applying to Schools:** Keep track of application deadlines and required documents for each school.
 ## Sharing and Help

 - **Sharing Courses:** Share your courses with other students and access courses shared by others.